 A child’s view on being adopted

 One major part of the process for us was Chloe’s view on the whole thing.
 To this day Natalie and I don’t know what Chloe was asked, we probably never will.
 We never asked her, because it was entirely confidential to Chloe, and she was, at the time 5 year old.
-What we do know is they asked her why she wanted me to be her dad, what made her feel good with me being around and so on.
+What we do know is they asked her why she wanted me to be her dad, what made her feel good about me being around her, and so on.
 They asked her to draw pictures that represent how she interpreted the outcome, again all we know is she drew a picture of us 3 as a family.

 Tracing the biological parents

 Part of the process is to attempt to trace the biological parents of the child to be adopted.
 In our case, this needed to be established to get permission to relinquish parental rights.
 This was probably one of the most nervous parts of the process.
 What if the biological father denies permission, he’d virtually had no contact all of her life.
-Many thoughts go through your head but you have to trust the process and be mature and level headed about it.
+Many thoughts go through your head but you have to trust the process and be mature and level-headed about it.
 For us, the biological father agreed to relinquish parental rights.

 The Court process

-This was the nerve racking part for us.
+This was the nerve-racking part for us.
 It was all becoming official.
 We had to go to court 3 times.